 - Law enforcement

 However, that does not necessarily mean you will not be eligible for a job or licensure.
-Some boards will grant waivers for convictions that have after expunging.
+Some boards will grant waivers for convictions that have after sealing.

-Want more information about shoplifting then check out our expungement page.
+Want more information about shoplifting then check out our sealing of records page.

-For help with sealing details, call George B. Morton with Morton Law at 479-587-9988.
-Arkansas’s best Criminal Law Experts in the Fayetteville, Springdale, and Washington County areas.
+For help with sealing details, call Bo Morton with Morton-Law at 479-587-9988.
+Arkansas’s best Criminal Law Experts in Northwest Arkansas.